Harry Potter Actor Jim Tavare Suffers Broken Neck And Ribs In Head-On Car Crash

 — Mothra P.I. (@Hardywolf359) March 9, 2017

 “This is Laura here.
-Now that his family have been informed, Jim has asked me to let you all know that he was involved in a serious car accident yesterday, a head on collision,” Laura wrote on Facebook, according to the Guardian.
+Now that his family have been informed, Jim has asked me to let you all know that he was involved in a serious car accident yesterday, a head-on collision,” Laura wrote on Facebook, according to the Guardian.
 “He’s currently in ICU intensive care.
 He has 15 broken ribs, fractures in breastbones, a punctured lung, multiple breaks in his right leg, and a broken neck.”

 @jimtavare sorry about your accident, hope you recover quickly ???? pic.twitter.com/KSyL4n4Qu8